Clubfoot is a structural problem with the foot.

 Treatment for clubfoot

-Treatment for clubfoot usually begins two weeks after birth.
-It involves using plaster casts to gradually put the foot back into its correct position.
-The plaster casts are changed weekly for 6-8 weeks.
+Treatment for clubfoot usually begins 2 weeks after birth.
+It involves using plaster casts to gradually put your baby’s foot back into its correct position.
+The plaster casts are changed weekly for 6-12 weeks.

-Babies then need to have a procedure to lengthen their Achilles tendons, followed by another plaster cast for 2-3 weeks.
+Your baby will then need to have a procedure to lengthen their Achilles tendon, followed by another plaster cast for at least 3 weeks.

-After the plaster cast treatment is finished, babies wear a brace to hold feet in the correct position.
-This part of the treatment goes on until children are around four years old.
+After the plaster cast treatment is finished, your baby will wear a brace to keep their foot in the correct position.
+This part of the treatment goes on until 4-5 years of age.

 Causes of clubfoot